 Nearly 500 miles in two states, and we’ve only scratched the surface in our prehistoric quest.
 More sites are excavated all the time, more chapters of Earth’s ancient history unfold.
 But for two road-weary travelers fixated on dinosaurs since we were kids, our four days on the Dinosaur Diamond Prehistoric Highway is the greatest story ever told.

-This article was first published in September 2017.
+This article was first published in September 2017 and last updated in July 2020.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.